ivy-llc/ivy/docs/partial_source/design.rst

 This section is aimed at general users, who would like to learn how to use Ivy, and are less concerned about how it all works under the hood 🔧

-The :ref:`Deep Dive` section is more targetted at potential contributors, and at users who would like to dive deeper into the weeds of the framework🌱, and gain a better understanding of what is actually going on behind the scenes 🎬
+The :ref:`Deep Dive` section is more targeted at potential contributors, and at users who would like to dive deeper into the weeds of the framework🌱, and gain a better understanding of what is actually going on behind the scenes 🎬